FidelusAleksander/ghcertified/content/questions/advanced_security/question-045.md

 ---
-question: "Which of the following tools can be used for code analysis in a third-party CI system to upload results to GitHub?"
+question: "Which tool can be used in a third-party CI system to upload code analysis results to GitHub?"
 archetype: "questions"
 title: "Question 045"
 draft: false